Engee documentation

 Details

-The positions of the conformal antenna array elements given as a matrix of real values 3 by , where is the number of elements in the conformal array.
-Each column of this matrix represents the position [x;y;z] of the antenna array element in the local coordinate system of the antenna array.
+The positions of the elements of the conformal antenna array, given as a matrix of real values 3 on , where — the number of elements in the conformal lattice.
+Each column of this matrix represents the position [x;y;z] of an element of the antenna array in the local coordinate system of the antenna array.
 The origin of the local coordinate system is (0,0,0).

 The units of measurement are m.